venmo/venmo.github.io/_posts/2014-08-28-data-driven-design-at-venmo.md

 ![pic](/images/looker/Image_4.png)

 The support team notified the product team to investigate the problem.
-It was clear some users were accidentally paying instead of charging, but it wasn't clear how widespread the problem was and whether it was worth prioritizing a fix.
+It was clear some users were accidentally paying instead of charging, but it wasn’t clear how widespread the problem was and whether it was worth prioritizing a fix.

 The product team then reached out to the data team, to do deeper analysis into the problem and see how many users were actually making the mistake.
 Initially, the data team did not use Looker; whenever we were asked for data, we would write a custom script, print out a bunch of data to excel, do a bunch of manual calculations, and then repeat this process whenever the product team wanted to extend the timeframe.